 - 2 cups diced potatoes (¼" dice)

 - 2 tbsp. curry powder

 - 2 cups cooked chickpeas (if canned, drain and rinse)

 - 13.5 oz. can light coconut milk

 - 1 cup golden raisins

-In a large skillet or pot, combine the diced tomatoes, potatoes, carrots and onions and bring to a strong simmer.
+- In a large skillet or pot, combine the diced tomatoes, potatoes, carrots, and onions and bring to a strong simmer over medium heat.

-When everything is completely cooked through, turn off the heat and stir in the golden raisins.
+- When everything is completely cooked through and fork-tender, turn off the heat and stir in the golden raisins.